 Bad pricing estimates by Zillow and Redfin are commonplace.
-Despite starting in 2004, Zillow’s estimates are especially unreliable for some reason.
+Despite starting in 2004, Zillow's estimates are especially unreliable.
 However, you can use bad pricing estimates to your advantage when buying or selling property today.

 Over years of comparing the two, I've noticed Redfin's pricing estimates are more accurate.
 Further, Redfin is much quicker to update the final sales price of a home after it goes pending.
 But even Redfin has some pricing issues as well.

 In fact, Zillow's online pricing estimates are so unreliable, even Zillow doesn't trust its Zestimates!
 In November 2021, Zillow announced it would write-off $500+ million in losses and shut down its iBuying business.
 The reason?
 They admitted their Zestimates were unreliable.

 Zillow's stock has cratered from its highs.
 Unfortunately, so has Redfin since it's in the same space.
 If you can't really trust Zillow's and Redfin's price estimates, then what is a seller or buyer supposed to do?